 Ativan Withdrawal Symptoms

 Ativan is a brand name drug that has the generic drug, lorazepam, as its active ingredient.
 Ativan, like lorazepam, belongs to the benzodiazepine (often shortened to benzo) class of drugs.
-Benzodiazepines are indicated for the treatment of anxiety seizures and insomnia, as well as other uses.
-The main thrust of drugs in this group is that they have a sedative effect.
-They are also addiction-forming.

 Physical Dependence and Addiction to Ativan

 Someone who takes Ativan on a long-term basis may build a physical dependence to it—even when using it for legitimate reasons.
 This means when they stop taking this drug or dramatically reduce their intake, withdrawal will occur.

 Withdrawal is a natural process by which the body adjusts to functioning without a substance it has become dependent on.